kvietmeier/Terraform/azure/VMs/multivm_map/README.md

 * Refactor to be module based
 * Document key template code that is poorly documented in general.
 * Use existing NSGs
-* Add Azure Arc agent

-Need to document steps better
+Need to document some of the steps better

-**NOTE: Due to some logic it will only create 2 VMs!
-Need to fix it.**

-Creating multpile VMs with 2 NICs is not as straightforward as it seems.

 #### Code documentation - In Progress